Last updated: 16 July 2026

 We keep enquiry details and related email for as long as we need them to deal with your enquiry, and for a reasonable period afterwards in case you come back to us or a question arises.
 As a guide, we expect to keep enquiry correspondence for up to 24 months after our last contact.
 If you become a client, we keep records for the length of the engagement and afterwards as needed for legal, tax and accounting purposes.

 Technical logs held by Cloudflare are kept for short periods set by Cloudflare.
-Analytics data in Amplitude is kept according to the account retention settings available in Amplitude.
+Other providers keep information according to their service settings and applicable requirements.

 Your rights

 You have rights over your personal information under data protection law, including the GDPR.
 In plain English: you can ask us for a copy of the information we hold about you, ask us to correct anything that's wrong, ask us to delete it, and object to or ask us to restrict how we use it.
-Where we rely on your consent, as we do for analytics, you can withdraw that consent at any time, and doing so won't affect anything done before you withdrew it.
+Where we rely on your consent for Meta advertising measurement, you can withdraw that consent at any time, and doing so won't affect anything done before you withdrew it.

 To use any of these rights, email [email protected].
 We'll respond as soon as we reasonably can, and within the timeframes the law requires.